skycoin/skycoin/src/api/README.md

     label: wallet label [required]
     scan: the number of addresses to scan ahead for balances [optional, must be > 0]
     encrypt: encrypt wallet [optional, bool value]
+    useHardwareWallet: use the skycoin electronic wallet [optional, bool value]
+    useEmulatorWallet: use an emulated skycoin electronic wallet [optional, bool value]
     password: wallet password[optional, must be provided if encrypt is true]
 ```